• FB

 5. Add the cabbage and cook for another 2 hours.

-1. Once the meat is done, strain all of the juice out and place it in a pot over high heat.
+1. Once the meat is done, strain the juice out and place it in a pot over high heat.

 3. The sauce can take 30-55 minutes to reduce.
 This depends on how liquid your beef is.